Jackson Browne: 1990s

-2000–present
+2000s

 Browne released his first album in six years, The Naked Ride Home, in 2002, supporting it with an appearance on Austin City Limits.
 He guested as himself in The Simpsons episode "Brake My Wife, Please" in 2003, performing a parody of his song "Rosie" with lyrics altered to reference the plot.

 In 2003, three of his albums, For Everyman, Late for the Sky, and The Pretender, were selected by Rolling Stone on its list of the 500 best albums of all time.
 In 2004, Browne was inducted into the Rock and Roll Hall of Fame.
 Bruce Springsteen gave the induction speech, commenting to Browne that although Eagles were inducted first, "You wrote the songs they wished they had written."

 Browne appeared in several rallies for presidential candidate Ralph Nader in 2000, singing "I Am a Patriot" and other songs.
 He participated in the Vote for Change tour in 2004, playing a series of concerts organized by MoveOn.org to mobilize people voters for John Kerry in the presidential election.
 In 2006, Browne performed with Michael Stanley and JD Souther at a fundraiser for Democratic candidates in Ohio.
 In the 2008 presidential election, he endorsed John Edwards for the Democratic presidential nomination and performed at some of Edwards's appearances.
 After Barack Obama won the nomination, Browne supported him.
 Browne also performed at the Occupy Wall Street presence at Zuccotti Park in Lower Manhattan in 2011 to show support for their cause.

 Solo Acoustic, Vol. 1, was released in 2005, consisting of live recordings of eleven previously released tracks including "The Birds of St. Marks", which dated to 1967.
 Solo Acoustic, Vol. 1 was nominated for a Grammy in 2007 in the category of Best Contemporary Folk/Americana Album.
 A live follow-up, Solo Acoustic, Vol. 2, was released in 2008.